Foundations for an Abstract Proof Theory in the Context of Horn Rules: Overview of our Approach

-We view this perspective of labeled (or, graphical) sequents as beneficial for a couple reasons: (1) The internal structure of a sequent is \emph{logic-dependent}; e.g. certain intuitionistic logics may restrict the succedent to at most one formula~\cite{Gen35a,Gen35b} or certain sub-structural logics may employ sequences of formulae as opposed to (multi)sets in the antecedent or succedent~\cite{Gir87}.
-As we are interested in providing a generic framework that studies the \emph{graphical properties} of `generalized or graphical sequents' and their associated proof systems, we may simply view sequents as \emph{types of labels}.
-We therefore define the notion of a \emph{generalized sequent} (\emph{g-sequent} for short) as a graph of `sequents' without specifying the internal structure of such sequents, yielding a logic-independent study of sequent-style systems, as presented in \sect~\ref{sec:abstract-calc}.
-(2)~As mentioned above, various sequent-style formalisms beget proof systems that operate over certain types of graphs of sequents.
+Each labeled sequent can be viewed as a binary graph of sequents, obtained by depicting all labels as vertices, all relational atoms as edges, and all labeled formulae as sequents labeling nodes (cf.~\cite{Lyo21thesis}).
+For instance, the graph shown to the right corresponds to $\rel, \Gamma \sar \Delta$ with $\rel := wEw, wEz, wEv, wEu, uEv$, $\Gamma := w : \phi, u : \chi, z : \psi$, and $\Delta := w : \psi, z : \chi, z : \xi$.
+Every labeled sequent can be rewritten in an equivalent form $\rel \sar \Sigma$, where $\rel$ is a set of relational atoms as before, but $\Sigma$ is a set of prefixed sequents.
+As an example, the labeled sequent $\rel, \Gamma \sar \Delta$ can also be written as $\rel \sar w : (\phi \seqa \psi), z : (\psi \seqa \chi, \xi), u : (\chi \seqa \emptyset), v : (\emptyset \seqa \emptyset).$ We view this perspective of labeled (or, graphical) sequents as beneficial for a couple reasons.
+First, the internal structure of a sequent is \emph{logic-dependent}; e.g. certain intuitionistic logics may restrict the succedent to at most one formula~\cite{Gen35a,Gen35b} or certain sub-structural logics may employ sequences of formulae as opposed to (multi)sets in the antecedent or succedent~\cite{Gir87}.
+As we are interested in providing a generic framework that studies the \emph{graphical properties} of `generalized or graphical sequents' and their associated proof systems, we may simply view sequents as \emph{types of labels} (or, \emph{colors}).
+We will therefore define the notion of a \emph{generalized sequent} (\emph{g-sequent} for short) as a graph of `sequents' without specifying the internal structure of such sequents, yielding a logic-independent study of multisequent systems, as presented in \sect~\ref{sec:abstract-calc}.
+Second, as mentioned above, various multisequent formalisms beget proof systems that operate over certain types of graphs of sequents.
 Thus, our notion of g-sequent captures all such formalisms uniformly as restricting the g-sequents used yields a certain formalism.

-We also find it important to clarify the connection between our notation and the notation typically used in labeled sequents, as this demonstrates how various sequent-style systems can be viewed as objects within our framework.
-Thus, we will view labeled sequents in the examples below as binary graphs of sequents.
-Moreover, we remark that a variety of works clarify how generalized versions of sequents correspond to graphs of sequents and how labeled sequents subsume such formalisms~\cite{CiaLyoRamTiu21,GorRam12,LelPim15,Lyo21thesis}, letting one view various proof systems as systems within our formalism.
+For example, restricting to linear structures corresponds to the linear nested sequent formalism~\cite{Lel15}.